 Savings shouldn't just be something that's "nice to have" if you have enough cash left over at the end of your budgeting session.
 Instead, you should build your savings into your budget as one of the must-have expenses that comes alongside your rent, insurance payments, and car fees.

 Savings, whether they're dedicated to a specific goal, or designed to help you in emergency situations, can stop you from getting into dangerous positions with your cash.
+That way, you can get your downpayment for a house, buy Bitcoin, or have money to start your dream business.
 If you treat your savings like an expense, you'll make sure that you're not left unprepared when disaster strikes.

 While anyone can make and follow a budget, sticking to your spending strategy won't always be easy.
 There will be times in your life when you want to buy something that you can't afford, and you'll be tempted to throw caution to the wind.
 When the going gets tough, the only thing that will keep you on track is a goal that you can commit to.